thatmlopsguy/thatmlopsguy.github.io/content/uses.md

 toc = false
 +++

-Inspired by [many pages out there](https://uses.tech/), I've put together this page that covers some parts of my setup.
+Inspired by [many pages out there](https://uses.tech/), I've put together this page detailing some of the important tools I use for those that may be interested.

 ## 💻 Development

+My personal operating system of choice is Arch Linux because it’s very easy to work with, simple, and incredibly up-to-date.
+I’ve used it since somewhere around 2015.

+- Operating System: Arch Linux
+- Window Manager: i3
 - IDE: [VSCode](https://code.visualstudio.com/).
 I also use [Emacs](https://www.gnu.org/emacs) for the excellent [org-mode](https://orgmode.org/).
 - Terminal emulator: [URxvt](http://software.schmorp.de/pkg/rxvt-unicode.html)
 - shell: zsh with [oh-my-zsh](https://ohmyz.sh/)